Grant Making Guidelines

 - Environmental justice - projects that support the care of the earth and eco-justice.
 Projects about protecting the world we live in and enabling people to be able to live in a healthy environment.

-- Social justice - with a focus on homelessness.
+- Social justice - with a focus on food poverty and energy poverty.

 - Anti-Trafficking - projects that aim to help those who are victims of human trafficking who are escaping exploitation.
 Those in modern slavery, e.g. forced marriage, forced labour or sexual exploitation.